jtn-ms/jtn-ms/README.md

 - *I'm a Full Stack Developer.
 Designing, implementing, testing, analyzing, and optimizing.*
 - *I love python.
 It's very useful for automation, simulation, and problem-solving.
 It gives me insight on how functions should be designed and impelemented as well as how they actually work. through its high productivity.*
 - *I love working with javascript because it's easy, simple and everywhere.
 A single language for frontend and backend.*
+- *I love golang because of its high productivity and sophistication in system programming.
+I started to learn it thanks to blockchain and found out that it's concurrency is very special.*
+- *I like rust.
+It's pretty hard to learn, but very powerful in parallelism.
+Rust is a good chice for acceleration and optimization in modern hardware architecture.
+As of now, it could be the best for it excluding C/C++.*
-- *I enjoy to challenge against interesting web3 hackathons and hackerrank competitions every weekend and love to share what I learned with my friends.*
+- *I enjoy to challenge against interesting web3 hackathons and hackerrank competitions every weekend and really love to share what I learned with everybody.*

 [![linkedin](https://img.shields.io/badge/-brian.guzman-0077B5?style=flat-square&amp;labelColor=0077B5&amp;logo=LinkedIn&amp;link=https://www.linkedin.com/in/brian-guzman21000/)](https://www.linkedin.com/in/brian-guzman21000/)
 [![Gmail](https://img.shields.io/badge/-brian.guzman-c14438?style=flat-square&logo=Gmail&logoColor=white)](mailto:brian.guzman.ms@gmail.com)